 JOURNAL OF GENDER, INFORMATION AND DEVELOPMENT IN AFRICA (JGIDA)

 PUBLISHING ETHICS STATEMENT

 1. Ethics Policy: The publication of an article in the Journal Of Gender, Information and Development In Africa (JGIDA) is a direct reflection of the quality of the work of the authors and their respective institutional affiliations.
-Peer-reviewed articles the need to be minimum standards of expected ethical behaviour for all parties involved in the act of publishing: notably the author(s), journal editor, peer reviewer(s), publisher and the wider society amongst other stakeholders.
+Peer-reviewed articles need to meet minimum standards of expected ethical behaviour for all parties involved in the act of publishing: notably the author(s), journal editor, peer reviewer(s), publisher and the wider society amongst other stakeholders.
 Manuscripts in breach of these thresholds would be subject to retraction even after publication.
-JGIDA’s ethical policy follows the guidelines of COPE (committee of publication ethics).
-We are particular in instances of unethical submission practices on the part of authors (see section 1.1); breach of publishing agreement (section 1.2); and any conflict of interest on the part of both authors and reviewers (section 1.3)
+JGIDA’s ethical policy follows the guidelines of COPE (Committee of Publication Ethics).
+We are particular about unethical submission practices on the part of authors (see section 1.1); breach of publishing agreement (section 1.2); and any conflict of interest on the part of both authors and reviewers (section 1.3)

 1.1 Submission Policy: Submission of an article implies that it has not been previously published (except in the form of an abstract or as part of a published lecture or academic thesis); is not under consideration for publication elsewhere (i.e. multiple submissions); its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out; and, if accepted, it will not be published elsewhere in the same form, without the written consent of the copyright-holder.
 To verify originality, your article may be checked by the originality detection service CrossCheck or alternative tools.